 I’ve done business in countries around the world and lived close to eight years abroad, including four years in Russia.
 Now that I am running Apped here in Finland, it’s easier than ever to spot the country-specific pros and cons that often crop up when running a company.
 So what sets Finland apart from other countries, in both good and bad ways?

-We all know that social media is an essential tool when it comes to marketing and public relations.
-When Twitter popped onto the scene, it revolutionized how brands connect with fans and consumers, helping them add a more personal touch, spread news quicker and hit it big with viral campaigns.
+At Ink Tank Media, we’ve created half a dozen viral Twitter accounts with over half a million followers.
+It’s this Twitter expertise that helped our co-founder, Joel Willans publish Finland’s most popular ever viral tweet with an incredible 135 000 retweets.
+Consequently, we know first hand how Twitter can revolutionize how brands connect with fans and consumers, helping them add a more personal touch, spread news quicker and hit it big with viral campaigns.
 Unfortunately for some brands, Twitter has also opened the door for more mistakes and bigger blunders that can make their way around the internet in a matter of minutes.

 The old adage of “there’s no such thing as bad publicity” is changing thanks to Twitter and other social media channels.
 Things can quickly turn sour for brands that aren’t meticulous about how and what they post online, resulting in negative attention and loss of followers and sales.
 One errant click, typo, or user account mix-up can damage reputations.
 Check out these 10 examples of PR and marketing mistakes that happened on Twitter — remember, the internet never forgets.